 You'll love this healthy apple muffin recipe.
 Full of wholesome ingredients, it's one of our favorite things to make in the fall.
 Enjoy them at breakfast or as an afternoon snack with a cup of coffee.

 Looking for more apple recipes?
-You may also enjoy this sugar free apple cider, this instant pot apple butter, this sugar free apple crisp, or this unsweetened applesauce!
+You may also enjoy this sugar free apple cider, this instant pot apple butter, this sugar free apple crisp, this unsweetened applesauce, or this apple cinnamon oatmeal!

 ❤️Why we love this recipe